UniversalDependencies/UD_Turkish-IMST/README.md

 The IMST-UD Treebank is licensed under Creative Commons (BY-NC-SA 4.0).
 A summary for the terms of the license is given below (see here for more information).
 Under the terms of the license,

 If you would use this treebank in any form of publication, please  cite the following papers:

-Umut Sulubacak, Gülşen Eryiğit.
+-Umut Sulubacak, Gülşen Eryiğit.
 Implementing Universal Dependency, Morphology and Multiword Expression Annotation Standards for Turkish Language Processing.
 Turkish Journal of Electrical Engineering & Computer Sciences, DOI: 10.3906/elk-1706-81):1–23.
-Accepted for publication 9 January 2018.
+May 2018.

-Umut Sulubacak, Memduh Gökırmak, Francis Tyers, Çağrı Çöltekin, Joakim Nivre, and Gülşen Eryiğit.
+-Umut Sulubacak, Memduh Gökırmak, Francis Tyers, Çağrı Çöltekin, Joakim Nivre, and Gülşen Eryiğit.
 Universal Dependencies for Turkish.
 In Proceedings of COLING 2016, the 26th International Conference on Computational Linguistics.
 Osaka, Japan, December 2016.

 This treebank follows a set of morphosyntactic annotation guidelines based on those established by Çağrı Çöltekin, and later revised and restructured by Memduh Gökırmak, Francis Tyers, and Umut Sulubacak.
 The conversion from the IMST Treebank (available from  http://tools.nlp.itu.edu.tr/Datasets) was done by Umut Sulubacak.
 The contributors would also like to thank Birsel Karakoç, Hüner Kaşıkara, and Tuğba Pamay for their discussions and insights.